 I am a cultural and medical anthropologist at the Center for Biomedical Ethics at Stanford University where I’ve been since 2003.
 I’m also a faculty affiliate in the Program for Feminist, Gender, and Sexuality Studies, also at Stanford.

-Since 1996 I've thought about these issues in the context of controversies over treatment for people with intersex traits, which resulted in my book Fixing Sex: Intersex, Medical Authority, and Lived Experience (Duke 2008).
+I began my career looking at controversies over treatment for people with intersex traits, which resulted in my book Fixing Sex: Intersex, Medical Authority, and Lived Experience (Duke 2008).
 It's been widely reviewed in journals ranging from the New England Journal of Medicine to Women's Studies Quarterly.

-I have lectured on a wide range of issues at the interface between medicine and society, as well as gender and sexuality, having taught at the undergraduate and graduate level in schools of social sciences, public health, and medicine at Stanford and Columbia Universities.
+I currently teach research and clinical ethics at Stanford.
+More generally, I’ve taught at the undergraduate and graduate level in schools of social sciences, public health, and medicine at Stanford and Columbia Universities.

 I received a PhD in medical and cultural anthropology from Columbia University, where I also received a Masters in Public Health.
 I subsequently completed postdoctoral training in bioethics at the Center for Biomedical Ethics at Stanford University, where I currently hold the position of Senior Research Scholar.
 My undergraduate degree is in Public Policy from Occidental College.